DopplerHQ/gitops-secrets-nodejs/README.md

 ## Encryption and Decryption

-There are two file formats available for bundling secrets into your build:
+There are two file formats available for bundling encrypted secrets into your deployments:

 - **JSON**: Encrypted JSON file.
 - **JS Module**: Encrypted JSON embedded in JS module.

-You may be forced to use the JS module format if reading static JSON at runtime is problematic, e.g. [Vercel prefers a JS module with a custom path](https://github.com/DopplerUniversity/vercel-gitops-secrets-nextjs), but otherwise, there isn't a compelling reason to use one format over another.

 ### JSON